sam81/pychoacoustics/pychoacoustics/doc/adding_experiments.rst

 ===================================================================

 In the next paragraphs we'll see an example of an experiment using the
 "Constant 1-Interval 2-Alternatives" paradigm.
-The experiment is simple "Yes/No" signal detection task.
-On each trial the listener is presented with a single interval which may or may not contain a sinusoid, and s/he has to tell if the signal was present or not.
+The experiment a is simple "Yes/No" signal detection task.
+On each trial the listener is presented with a single interval which may or may not contain a pure tone, and s/he has to tell if the tone was present or not.

-The ``initialize_`` function for the signal detection experiment is shown below, since the general framework for writing an experiment is the same, only the differences from an adaptive-paradigm experiment will be highlited.
+The ``initialize_`` function for the signal detection experiment is shown below, since the general framework for writing an experiment is the same as for the adaptive paradigm, only the differences from an adaptive-paradigm experiment will be highlited.

 .. code-block:: python
    :linenos: